-- the company will able to obtain continuing support from shareholders to fund its future operations.
+- the consolidated entity anticipates gold recovery from its findings at Glenfine. - the consolidated entity does have continuing support from shareholders to fund its future operations.

-In the event the Company is unable to meet the repayment of shareholder borrowings, the Company will issue shares as consideration for the repayable amounts or make alternative agreements with shareholders.
+In the event the group is unable to meet the repayment of shareholder borrowings, the group will issue shares as consideration for the repayable amounts or make alternative agreements with shareholders.